techiediaries/blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 ---
 layout: post
-title: "Build and Authenticate a Node Js App with JSON Web Tokens"
+title: "Build and Authenticate a Node.js Apps"
-description: "Node Js allows you to build backend applications with JavaScript.
-In this tutorial we'll take a look at how you can secure your Node Js applications with JSON Web Tokens (JWTs)."
+description: "Node.js allows you to build backend applications with JavaScript.
+In this tutorial we'll take a look at how you can create Node.js applications and how to secure them."
 date: 2016-11-21 08:30
 category: Technical Guide, Backend, NodeJS
 banner: